jacechua/Hadoop/README.md

 # hadoop
-Material knowledge that is prerequisite for Hadoop Systems Engineering at Amazon.
+Foundational and material knowledge prerequisite for Hadoop Systems Engineering at Amazon.